I2rys/DCMCHClients/README.md

 + LiquidBounce - Any versions
 + SummerClient - Any versions

-## Do you have any Minecraft hack client that you can't decompile or reverse engineer?
+## Do you have any Minecraft hack client that you can't deobfuscate or reverse engineer?
-Send it to my Discord I2rys#3048 and I will try to reverse engineer it.
+Send it to my Discord I2rys#3048 and I will try to deobfuscate/reverse engineer it.

 ## License
 MIT © I2rys